-The analysis of the Strategy is undertaken with reference to the main interactions with Strategic Environmental Objectives6 (SEOs).
+The analysis of the Plan is undertaken with reference to the main interactions with Strategic Environmental Objectives6 (SEOs).
 SEOs are detailed in full at Table 2.1.
 The range of interactions identified with symbols are detailed on Table 2.2.

-Using the SEO codes (Table 2.1) and interaction symbols (Table 2.2), Table 2.3 examines whether each relevant part of the Strategy would be likely to have significant environmental effects (and thus would warrant the undertaking of SEA).
+Using the SEO codes (Table 2.1) and interaction symbols (Table 2.2), Table 2.3 examines whether the Plan would be likely to have significant environmental effects (and thus would warrant the undertaking of SEA).